Filter blogs by:

 monday night football

 The sticking point is sports.
 Sports rights tend to exclusivity, and re-bundling is not always an option, which is one of the reasons why rights holders pay so much money for them in the first place.
-In this particular case, ESPN-owning Disney seems well set to entice consumers missing Monday Night Football and much more away from YouTube TV to its own similar services (indeed, Google claims this as one of its prime motivations for the blackout).
+In this particular case, ESPN-owning Disney was well set to entice consumers missing Monday Night Football and much more away from YouTube TV to its own similar services (indeed, Google claims this was one of its prime motivations for the blackout).

 Andy Stout